kferr0012/Lexi/README.md

 # Lexi

 ## Summary :
 #### Lexi is a medical assistant application that will be integrated into Alexa Devices and Amazon Astro.
-Lexi is designed to help make prescription recommendations based on a patient's disease and determine potential adverse drug-to-drug interactions.
+Lexi is designed to assist doctors in prescribing drugs and avoiding potential adverse drug-to-drug prescriptions.

 ## Current Features :
 * Prescription Recommendation